fleetdm/fleet/handbook/company/Head of Public Sector.md

 ## Your primary responsibilities 🔭

-As the VP of Public Sector at Fleet, you will get the chance to…
+As the Head of Public Sector at Fleet, you will get the chance to…

 - 🤝 Lead efforts selling Fleet to government entities, including federal, state and local agencies
 - 📈 Develop and implement strategies that grow the company's public sector business, meeting revenue targets and building strong relationships with customers